lucianpls/libahtse/README.md

 If the value is not one of the above, the default value of Byte will be used

 ### Format
+These are used to force the output format, for ATHSE modules that reformat the data.
+On input, the format is self-detecting in most cases.
 - image/jpeg
 - image/png
 - raster/lerc
-These are used to force the output format, for ATHSE modules that reformat the data.
-On input, the format is self-detecting in most cases.

 ### BoundingBox MinX,MinY,MaxX,MaxY
 Bouding box, in a WMS style format.
 Expects four comma separated floating point values using "." as the unit separator, in the projection coordinate system.
 Defaults to 0,0,1,1

 ### ETagSeed B32VAL
 A 64 bit value as 13 base32 digits.
-May be used to seed the ETag tile values
+May be used to seed the ETag tile values.